Marilyn

 Her

-couple divorced in 1946—the same year she signed her first
+divorced in 1946—the same year she signed her first movie contract.

-movie contract.
-With the movie contract came a new name and image,
+With the movie contract came a new name and image, she began calling

 In

-a young married woman out to kill her husband with help from
+married woman out to kill her husband with help from her lover.
+The

-her lover.
-The emerging sex symbol was paired with another bombshell,
+emerging sex symbol was paired with another bombshell, Jane Russell,

 Tired

-study acting with Lee Strasberg at the Actors' Studio.
-She returned
+acting with Lee Strasberg at the Actors' Studio.
+She returned to the

-to the screen in the dramatic comedy Bus Stop (1956), playing
+screen in the dramatic comedy Bus Stop (1956), playing a saloon singer

 In